muak/AiForms.SettingsView/README.md

 	* If HasUnevenRows is false, this value apply to each row height;
 	* Otherwise this value is used as minimum row height.
 * HasUnevenRows
 	* Whether row height is fixed.
-Default false.
+Default false.(recomend true)
 * CellTitleColor
 * CellTitleFontSize
 * CellValueTextColor